Bear Archery Species RTH [Review]

 Design and Features

 The Species RTH includes several nifty features.
-Bear Archery installs SonicStops on their bows to eliminate string vibration, which is essential for silence and stability.
+Bear Archery installs SonicStops on their bows to eliminate string vibration, essential for silence and stability.

 They also have a limb dampener device to prevent shock from traveling through the bow.